GeneZC/StarK/README.md

 ### Training & Evaluation

-The training and evaluation are achieved in several scripts.
+The training is achieved in several scripts.
 We provide example scripts as follows.

 **Finetuning**